Rescue Runny Paint: Thickening Tips

 3. Thinning Option: Rectifying Mistakes

 The journey of the perfection of the paint consistency is filled with some failures.
 If you somehow thicken your paint more than you should, do not be afraid because it can be reversed.
-For the water-based paints such as acrylics, a small spoon of water can be used to thin the mixture back to the desired viscosity.
+For water-based paints such as acrylics, a small spoon of water can be used to thin the mixture back to the desired viscosity.
 On the contrary, oil-based paints are suitable for thinning with paint thinner for corrective thinning.

 Read Also: How To Decrease In Crochet.